Ouranosinc/Magpie/docs/permissions.rst

 Using ``effective`` query tells `Magpie` to rewind the :term:`Resource` tree from the requested :term:`Resource` up to the top-most :term:`Service` in order to accumulate all |inherited_permissions|_ observed along the way for every encountered element.
-All :term:`Permission` that is applied *higher* that the requested :term:`Resource` are considered as if applied directly on it.
+All :term:`Permissions <Permission>` that are applied *higher* than the requested :term:`Resource` are considered as if applied directly on it.
 Query parameter ``inherited`` limits itself only to specifically requested :term:`Resource`, without hierarchy resolution, but still considering :term:`Group` memberships.
 For this reason, ``inherited`` *could* look the same to ``effective`` results if the :term:`Service` hierarchy is "flat", or if all :term:`Permission` can be found directly on the target :term:`Resource`, but it is not guaranteed.
 This is further